Omega Speedmaster 105.012 – The Real Moonwatch

 I don’t pretend to know why the 145.022 was marketed as the Moonwatch and why the calibre 861 became famous as the Moonwatch movement.

-A wee bit of a chaos in the documentation, maybe?
+Chaos in the documentation, maybe?

 Or maybe because it was better for something in production and not something discontinued, to enjoy that fame.